Renew America’s Nonprofits is a Department of Energy program where you can learn more about clean energy funding for nonprofits.

 State governments, local governments, nonprofits, Federally- and State-recognized Tribes, special districts, independent school districts, public and private institutions of higher education, public housing authorities, and large and small businesses may be eligible to apply.

-Competition that selected 11 grantmakers, who will make subgrants to community-based environmental justice projects.
+This EPA competition selected 11 grantmakers, who will make subgrants to community-based environmental justice projects beginning Fall 2024.

 Nonprofits, Federally- and state-recognized Tribal governments and intertribal consortia, local governments, and Native American organizations who are proposing environmental justice projects.